remote-mob/mob-tools/moby/README.md

 In case a driver session takes more than 6 minutes, it is a matter of stopping the script locally for the mob members, and re-start the script.

-When the timing is right, e.g after the mob session is finished or a backlog item has been completed, the moby-branch can be squashed and merge to master with a properly written git message collaboratively written by the mob.
+When the mob session is finished or a backlog item has been completed, the mob decides to stop moby and merge the moby-branch (squashing all automatic commit messages) into master with a collaboratively written git message.

 Simplicity, grokkability.